liyansong2018/ReverseWidget/README.md

 1. run `setup.sh`
 2. run `run.sh`

+If you don't want to install the dependent package, you can also download the [compressed package](https://github.com/liyansong2018/ReverseWidget/releases) that we have already packed.
 Of course, you can also see [WIKI](https://github.com/liyansong2018/ReverseWidget/wiki/%E5%BC%80%E5%8F%91%E7%8E%AF%E5%A2%83%E6%90%AD%E5%BB%BA) for how to integrate development environment.

 ## Convenient Tool

 **If you are a lucky dog and Windows user**, you can use the out-of-the-box version directly.
-See [Releases](https://github.com/liyansong2018/ReverseWidget/releases)
+See [Releases](https://github.com/liyansong2018/ReverseWidget/releases).

 This is a software written in my spare time.
 There may be some bugs which will be improved.
 Please understand.